 - 2 spring onions, diced

-- Cut white bulb end off bok choy, and discard.
+- Cut 1/2" off the white bulb end of the bok choy, and discard.
 Dice white stems into bite-sized pieces, rinse well and set aside.
-Next, roughly chop green leaves, rinse well and set aside separately
+Next, roughly chop the green leaves, rinse well, and set aside separately

 - Bring a medium saucepan of water to a boil.
-Add rice noodles, turn off heat, and let soak for about 10 minutes to soften.
+Add rice noodles, turn off the heat and let soak for about 10 minutes to soften.
 Do not drain until ready to serve, or noodles will stick together and to the saucepan

-- In a Dutch oven or stock pot, heat avocado oil.
+- In a Dutch oven or heavy-bottomed pot, heat the oil.
 Add garlic and ginger and cook for 2 minutes.
 Add red curry paste and cook for 4 minutes.
 Stir regularly, to prevent curry paste from burning

 - Add chicken pieces, stir to coat well, and cook for 5 minutes.
 Add white bok choy stems, and stir well to combine.
 Cook for 3 minutes.

-- Add chicken or vegetable broth, and bring to a low boil.
-Add coconut milk and red bell peppers.
-Stir well, reduce to a simmer, and cook for 2 minutes
+- Add the chicken or vegetable broth, coconut milk, and red bell peppers.
+Bring to a boil, reduce to a simmer, and cook for 2 minutes

-- Add green bok choy leaves, and cook for 2 minutes, or until leaves are wilted
+- Add the bok choy leaves, and cook for 2 minutes, or until leaves are wilted

 - Drain rice noodles and portion into bowls.
 Pour soup over noodles.
-Garnish with onion, cilantro, basil, red onion, and crushed peanuts.
-Squeeze fresh lime juice.
+Garnish with spring onion, cilantro, basil, red onion, and crushed peanuts.
+Squeeze fresh lime juice over the soup.